 In a large bowl, mix together all the ingredients for the steaks (except the oil) until combined.
+Make sure not to overmix.

-Shape the mixture into 4 equal oval patties, about 3/4-inch thick.
+Shape the mixture into 4 equal oval patties, about ¾-inch thick.

 In a large nonstick skillet, warm the olive oil over medium-high heat; add the steaks and cook, about 3 minutes per side until they get a nice golden crust (reducing the heat if they're browning too much.)
 Transfer to a plate.